EmberExperts/ember-await/docs/api/yielded-properties.md

 > `function(): TaskInstance`

-Re-runs the promise when invoked, using the previous arguments.
+Re-runs the promise when invoked.

 ## `cancel`